octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

-In order to deploy a contract in a real Tezos network, we have to compile it first, this can be done with a tool called transpiler (aka LIGO compiler) used to transform LIGO code into Michelson code.
+In order to deploy a contract in a real Tezos network, we have to compile it first, this can be done with a tool called compiler (aka LIGO compiler) used to transform LIGO code into Michelson code.

 Michelson smart contracts are stored in a file with .tz extension.